Seagate/cortx/doc/CodeStyle.md

       re-structuring easier and compilation faster.).

   * use M0_LOG() from lib/trace.h instead of printf(3)/printk() in
-    all source files which are part of libmero.so library or m0mero.ko module (UT, ST and various helper utilities and modules should use printf(3)/printk()).
+    all source files which are part of libmotr.so library or m0tr.ko module (UT, ST and various helper utilities and modules should use printf(3)/printk()).

   * consider using M0_LOG() with some meaningful information to